 Goals and Actual Results in Social Interaction

-“Sending School Backpacks Across the Sea” campaign was steadily undertaken
+To understake “Sending School Backpacks Across the Sea” campaign steadily

-“Chemistry Classes for Boys and Girls” was hosted at the six plants and head office of Kuraray more than once this year
+To host “Chemistry Classes for Boys and Girls” more than once this year

 |[Culture] [Science] [Environment] [Social Welfare]